If you’re looking for the best studio monitor controller for your home studio, there are a few safe and recommended options to choose from.

 All things considered, the Mackie Big Knob is actually a pretty decent setup.
 From simple, family and friend recording projects to full on professional audio recordings, this studio monitor controller really is worth the small investment to many of its satisfied customers.

 The Senal PMC-II studio monitor controller is one of the best cheap studio monitor controllers around.
 Its compact design gets straight to the point and avoids any confusing labels.
-With 2 MIDI inputs/outputs, and 1 stereo ¼” input/output jack, you’ll have everything you need to get started recording.
+With 2 XLR inputs/outputs, and 1 stereo ¼” input/output jack, you’ll have everything you need to get started recording.

 Here’s some of the best features:

 - Compact, 8 x 3.8 x 3.2 inch design

 - Multiple inputs/outputs for XLR and ¼” audio jacks

 - Durable steel/wooden build